mhcdc9/PublishedWildfrostMods/MultiplayerBase/MultiplayerModdingTutorial.md

 `ActionDisplayCardAndSequence(CardData/string[], Func<Entity,IEnumerator>/PlayAction, float beforeDelay = 0, float afterDelay = 0)`*

 This action is broken into 4 stages.
 It will (1) create the entity given either `CardData` or a card string, (2) move the entity to the bottom-left corner of the screen, (3) perform the `IEnumerator` or `PlayAction` provided (optionally based on number of frenzy stacks), and (4) destroy itself afterwards.
+If you want the card to ignore the current frenzy stacks, change the `includeFrenzy` field of this action to `false`.

 If you want to do something weird and specific, this would be what you want.
 If you are extremely meticulous, you can also extend the class and override any of the stages.
 The two ways you probably want to use them is to play the displayed entity or place it somewhere in the battle.
 These two variations are the next two `PlayAction`s.

-`ActionPlayOtherCard(string[] messages, Friend friend, Entity entity, CardContainer container)` `ActionGainCardToBattle(CardData/string[], Location location = Hand, float beforeDelay = 0, float afterDelay = 0)`
+`ActionPlayOtherCard(string[] messages, Friend friend, Entity entity, CardContainer container)` `ActionAddCardToBattle(CardData/string[], Location location = Hand, float beforeDelay = 0, float afterDelay = 0)`

 There is one last `PlayAction`.
 This one is used to send a copy of a card to be played on another board.
 You are not expected to use it because `HandlerBattle` uses it implicitly (see Mystic code in the Sync mod).